helium/HIP/0000-redefining-the-mobile-maker-approval-process.md

 ## Deployment Impact:

-Upon HIP passing, the MCC and Helium Foundation will need to do the following:
+Upon HIP passing, the Helium Foundation will need to do the following:
 - The Helium Foundation will revoke any Maker Keys for any Maker that do not satisfy the requirements of this HIP.
 - The Helium Foundation will create a new MOBILE Maker Escrow Wallet type that MOBILE Makers can request.
 - The Helium Foundation will create a slashing smart contract to slash the MOBILE stake of MOBILE Makers who do not adhere to the requirements of this HIP.